 The weakness of the diagram is the collapse of multiplicity into a homogenous structure, but the strength of the diagram rests with the emergence of meaning between its fractures (Massumi 1992).
 The fractures of the gutter offer obstacles in the work of navigating a diagrammatic trail.
 Narration helps smooth these fractures, recreating them in line with a shared story.
-One function of narrative is to mitigate deviations from a pattern such that they once again conform to collective standards (Bruner, 1990).26 Communities of practice tell stories to maintain coherence, and these stories are often based upon shared forms and collective understandings.
+One function of narrative is to mitigate deviations from a pattern such that they once again conform to collective standards (Bruner, 1990).33 Communities of practice tell stories to maintain coherence, and these stories are often based upon shared forms and collective understandings.
 The diagram offers a material anchor, a narrative representation, of these shared forms.
-Just as Hutchins' diagrams explain and teach us how to see with alternative navigation models, a theorist can refer to the shared model of the diagram as a way to legitimize and share their narrative.
-Thinking through the diagram creates a story of the collected data.
-Narrating the through the diagram, a community locates shared navigational markers, such that they may then fill the fractures between them.
-The diagram situates the viewer, and in doing so, is also able to transfer the viewer.
-Riding on a theoretical canoe, the information landscape passes by the steady image.
+Just as Hutchins' diagrams explain and teach us how to see with alternative although resembling the semiotic square, fulfills quite another role: that of an evidential marker.
+However, for those familiar with the semiotic square, the image suggests a narrative which could be thought through.
+The connections need not be arbitrary connections, but a map for navigating and narrating the ecology of the information in the article discussed by Rip.